-- 11. Ex gratia relief to extend the benefit of the first home concession and the first home vacant land concession may apply in the following circumstances: - (a) transfer duty was assessed for a dutiable transaction on the basis that the first home vacant land concession applied - (b) transfer duty was subsequently reassessed for the transaction at the non-concessional rate of duty under s.154 of the Duties Act because no home was constructed on the land within the required time frame or the land was disposed of without a home being constructed on it - (c) the land, while owned by the transferee under the transaction, remained vacant - (d) all duty assessed and reassessed for the transaction has been paid - (e) the transferee under the transaction subsequently acquires a home or vacant land and would be entitled to the first home concession or the first home vacant land concession for this later transaction but for the fact that the first home vacant land concession applied to the earlier transaction.
+- 11. Ex gratia relief to extend the benefit of the first home concession and the first home vacant land concession may be appropriate where all the following apply: - (a) Transfer duty was assessed for a dutiable transaction on the basis that the first home vacant land concession applied. - (b) Transfer duty was subsequently reassessed for the transaction at the non-concessional rate of duty under s.154 of the Duties Act because no home was constructed on the land within the required time frame or the land was disposed of without a home being constructed on it. - (c) The land, while owned by the transferee under the transaction, remained vacant. - (d) All duty assessed and reassessed for the transaction has been paid. - (e) The transferee under the transaction subsequently acquires a home or vacant land and would be entitled to the first home concession or the first home vacant land concession for this later transaction but for the fact that the first home vacant land concession applied to the earlier transaction. - 12.
+To make a claim for ex gratia relief, the transferee must do all the following. - (a) Complete the approved form12 to claim the appropriate concession. - (b) Make a declaration to be bound by the conditions of the concession including declaring to notify the Commissioner in the approved form13 if a notifiable event14 occurs.